 Middletown is a very small town located in the state of Maryland.
 With a population of 4,792 people and three constituent neighborhoods, Middletown is the 144th largest community in Maryland.
-Middletown has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Middletown, where the median household income is $128,315.00.
+Much of the housing stock in Middletown was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Middletown economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Middletown, where the median household income is $137,303.00.

 Housing costs in Middletown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Middletown is a decidedly white-collar town, with fully 88.10% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Middletown is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Middletown who work in management occupations (17.17%), office and administrative support (10.24%), and sales jobs (9.80%).
+Middletown is a decidedly white-collar town, with fully 87.21% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Middletown is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Middletown who work in management occupations (17.82%), business and financial occupations (12.19%), and sales jobs (9.93%).

 Also of interest is that Middletown has more people living here who work in computers and math than 95% of the places in the US.